-People across all digital markets have started to understand their individual value and are more vigilant about the way their personal data is being used online.
-Complaints about unwanted marketing and promotional emails, employee privacy, access and account deletion requests and video CCTV surveillance have started to pour in.
+People across all digital markets have started to understand their individual values and are more vigilant about the way their personal data is being used online.
+Complaints about unwanted marketing and promotional emails, employee privacy, access and account deletion requests, and video CCTV surveillance have started to pour in.

-The EU have taken a wide range of actions against GDPR violators over the last two years, from charging hefty fines (up to 20 millions EUR) to imposing a permanent or temporary ban on data processing – all of them having a serious business impact to the organizations concerned.
+The EU has taken a wide range of actions against GDPR violators over the last two years, from charging hefty fines (up to 20 million EUR) to imposing a permanent or temporary ban on data processing – all of them having a serious business impact on the organizations concerned.

 Protection authorities may impose fines of up to 4% of a company’s annual turnover.

-Authorities take into consideration various factors before applying a fine, such as the severity, duration and history of the infringement, the type of data involved, the corrective technical and organizational measures taken and so on.
+Authorities take into consideration various factors before applying a fine, such as the severity, duration, and history of the infringement, the type of data involved, the corrective technical and organizational measures are taken, and so on.

 So far (until the end of 2019), there have been more than 250 fines issued, varying from 100 Eur to 50 million EUR.
-The value of these issued fines have totalled over 400 million EUR and have involved big names such as Google (50 million EUR), Marriott International and British Airways (litigations currently in progress).
+The value of these issued fines has totaled over 400 million EUR and has involved big names such as Google (50 million EUR), Marriott International, and British Airways (litigations currently in progress).